 The first law is what can be digitised, will be digitised.No one can stop human ingenuity to find ways to digitise aspects of our lives.
 Digitisation increases the understanding of the thing being digitised.
 It guides the improvement and optimisation.
 In some cases, digitisation replaces the physical object.
 Think of the bus ticket.
 40 years ago you would see conductors on the bus taking a passengers money in return for a printed paper ticket.
 Digitisation led to the creation of ticket machines that provided machine-readable cards, then to contact-less travel cards and now apps on phones.

-This leads us nicely to the third and final candidate law – what ever is digitised, tends to become free.
+This leads us nicely to the second and most scary law that most people don’t want to talk about.
+Whatever is digitised, tends to become free.
 The wired article Free!
 Why $0.00 is the future business model provides a compelling case.
 In his book “The Curve”, Nicholas Lovell explains how to make money when everything is going free.
 Daniel Pink in “A Whole Mind” discusses the 3 A’s of Automation, Abundance and Aisa that is driving the need for whole mind thinking.
 The underlying narrative is how individuals need to find ways to remain valuable when digitisation in the form of automation is driving out costs.

 As a Digital Leader, these three laws can help guide you in the development of your strategies and plans to: